viktormiok/CoNI/README.md

 BiocManager::install("genefilter")
 ```

-Python 3 is also required to run CoNI.
-Make sure it is installed and it is in your path.
+CoNI requires Python 3.
+Ensure that Python 3 is installed and correctly added to your system PATH.